Package 'smile'

 Value

-a spm_fit object containing the information about the estimation of the model parameters.
+An spm_fit object containing the estimated model parameters.

 Examples